apache/hudi/rfc/rfc-63/rfc-63.md

 each file to prune files and speed up queries.
 By using Hidden Partitioning, Iceberg can evolve partition schemes, i.e., partition evolution, without rewriting data.

-Hudi's Index Function achieves the same goal of pruning files based on the column stats, with the support on any data column or function defined on a data column, without coupling with the partition scheme.
+Hudi's Functional Index achieves the same goal of pruning files based on the column stats, with the support on any data column or function defined on a data column, without coupling with the partition scheme.

-### Index on Expression
+#### Index on Expression in PostgreSQL

 [Index on Expression](https://www.postgresql.org/docs/current/indexes-expressional.html),
 or [Function-Based Indexes](https://oracle-base.com/articles/8i/function-based-indexes) a concept in RDBMS, provides the